 Since our founding, DC127’s goal has been to see the church in Washington, DC fully committed to and engaged in caring for children and families whose lives have been impacted by the foster care system.
 DC127 unites churches around this work by providing volunteer opportunities through the Communities for Families and Foster Care Support programs.
 By partnering with DC127, we help the Church practically live out the call to “care for orphans and widows in their distress” (James 1:27).

 Foster Care Support Program

-The Foster Care Support program provides potential and new foster parents with the assistance they need to welcome youth into their home.
-DC127 infuses a support community around foster families that provides tangible resources, information, and relationships to ensure that the children in their home experience limited placement disruptions.
+The Foster Care Support program provides potential and new foster parents with the assistance they need to welcome youth into their homes.
+DC127 infuses a support community around foster families that provide tangible resources, information, and relationships to ensure that the children in their home experience limited placement disruptions.

 The Community for Families Program

 The Communities for Families (CFF) program provides holistic support to families experiencing social isolation and instability.
 The program focuses on family preservation by empowering parents and providing wrap-around services to ensure that every child stays out of foster care and remains connected with their family.
 CFF utilizes volunteers to mitigate barriers for parents, resulting in decreased feelings of isolation, greater access to resources and life skills training, and ultimately stronger parents and safer homes.

 To learn more about DC127 please visit dc127.org